 The survey incorporated a question for respondents to provide any other comments or suggestions for the project team to consider.
-In summary, additional comments and suggestions included:
+Additional comments and suggestions are summarized below.

-- · Limit the number of vehicles.
+- · Limit the number of vehicles

-- · Pedestrian pathways and/or bridges.
+- Pedestrian pathways and/or bridges

-- Protected bike lanes:
+- Protected bike lanes

-- Auburn to Cool.
+- Auburn to Cool

-- Increase parking and law enforcement fines.
+- · Increase parking and law enforcement fines

-- Hire more rangers.
+- Hire more rangers

-- Fines for littering and illegal parking.
+- Fines for littering and illegal parking

-- Patrol between 8am 6pm.
+- Patrol between 8am 6pm

-- · Build a dam.
+- · Build a dam

-- Incorporate a center divide to prevent u-turns.
+- Incorporate a center divide to prevent u-turns

-- · Incorporate rumble strips.
+- Incorporate rumble strips

-- Build a bridge or bypass to connect:
+- Build a bridge or bypass to connect

-- o I-93 to Hwy 80.
+- 。 I-93 to Hwy 80

-- Cool to Auburn.
+- 。 Cool to Auburn

-- Extend I-93 behind fire department to river.
+- Extend I-93 behind fire department to river

-- Post signage for oversized trucks.
+- · Post signage for oversized trucks

-- Roads are inadequate to support current use of the Confluence.
+- Roads are inadequate to support current use of the Confluence

-- Widen shoulders and/or widen SR 49.
+- Widen shoulders and/or widen SR 49

 - Do not support the proposed campground at Olmstead as the area is already overcrowded.

-- · Improved signage.
+- · Improved signage

-- Eliminate parking along SR 49.
+- Eliminate parking along SR 49

-- Etiquette class for visitors.
+- Etiquette class for visitors

-- Conduct river rescues without closing the bridge down.
+- · Conduct river rescues without closing the bridge down

-- Parking fees for visitors.
+- · Parking fees for visitors

-- · Wildfire Safety
+- Wildfire Safety

-- Close confluence during Red Flag Warnings.
+- Close the Confluence during red flag warnings